 The material can be leather, cloth bags with stitched designs using coloured nylon threads and wool, or bags with hard texture much like wooden texture and golden brown in colour, with printed figures on them.
 Classy ones I must say!

 Have you ever bought figure rings or toe rings with 10 INR?
 Well, you can select from hundreds of rings for 10, 20 and 30 INR at New Market.
 Prices of Statement rings may start from 80 INR.

 You will find sellers standing displaying their collections in mobile vans.
-Same goes for earrings.
+The same goes for earrings.
 A huge variety to select from – silver, golden, fancy ones, threaded, feature earrings and whatnot.
 Prices start from 50 INR.

-Bangles or Churis in Bengali is a famous accessory.
+Bangles or Churis in Bengali are a famous accessory.
 Glass bangles with stones on them can steal the show at any wedding ceremony.
 Price starts from Rs 60-70 INR.

 The best place to buy bangles is from the street shops in front of ‘Treasure Island’, a mall in the new market area.